aragilar/dnd-flask/data/documentation/combat.md

 >
 > ***Corners.*** Diagonal movement can't cross the corner of a wall, large tree, or other terrain feature that fills its space.
 >
-> ***Ranges.*** To determine the range on a grid between two things - whether creatures or objects - start counting squares from a square adjacent to one of them and stop counting in the space of the other one.
+> ***Ranges.*** To determine the range on a grid between two things---whether creatures or objects---start counting squares from a square adjacent to one of them and stop counting in the space of the other one.
 Count by the shortest route.

 ## Actions in Combat